-Our second-round application deadline is MARCH 15.
+Our application deadline is MARCH 15.
 Get answers to all of your questions in this fall's webinars.

 Throughout the fall 2018 semester, the Office of Student Affairs and Admissions (OSAA) has been hard at work holding webinar sessions for prospective students seeking answers to questions about all aspects of the application process, the culture of the LBJ School and what it has to offer both in terms of academics and student life.
 The sessions have also introduced some of our outstanding faculty and offered perspective on the search for internships during the program and jobs after graduation.

 A directory of this fall's webinars is below; find more on the LBJ School's YouTube page, and read how visiting the school helped MGPS student Sam Lee make his decision about which graduate program to attend.